icann/rdap-lookup-client/README.md

-The Domain Name Registration Data Lookup makes use of the Registration Data Access Protocol (RDAP) to query, parse and display registration data in a human-friendly format.
+The Domain Name Registration Data Lookup makes use of the Registration Data Access Protocol (RDAP) to query, parse, and display registration data in a human-friendly format.
 The results displayed come directly from registry operators and/or registrars in real-time.
 If the queried information is not available in RDAP, then a proper error message will be displayed.